cmuparlay/concurrent_deferred_rc/README.md

 To work with the tests and benchmarks, you will need a recent version of CMake.
 To use the library on its own, you can simply include the `include` directory.
 The library is header only and has no other dependencies.
 Our types are provided inside the namespace `cdrc`.
+You'll need a compiler that supports at least C++17.
+Some of our tests and benchmarks require C++20, but the library itself should work with just C++17.

 ### Using the library